 Pro bono – good for the community, good for lawyers too

 What is pro bono work?
-It is free legal advice or help provided by lawyers to the public.
-Lawyers have always done pro bono work.
+Well, it is free legal advice or help provided by lawyers to the public.

-Now pro bono plays a more important role than ever before, due to the very significant and well-documented cuts to legal aid following the 2012 Legal Aid, Sentencing and Punishment of Offenders Act (LASPO).
+Now, pro bono work plays a more important role than ever before, due to the very significant and well-documented cuts to legal aid following the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO).

 Pro bono work doesn't just benefit the client.
 There are also benefits for the lawyers who choose to give up their time for this purpose, and the law firms who employ them.